ciaran28/DatabricksAutomation/README.md

 ---

-## Final Snapshot of Github Secrets
+## Final Snapshot of GitHub Secrets

-Secrets in Github should look exactly like below.
+Secrets in GitHub should look exactly like below.
 The secrets are case sensitive, therefore be very cautious when creating.

 <img width="585" alt="image" src="https://user-images.githubusercontent.com/108273509/194613800-e8a99b1f-1d4f-4710-803f-b2ac0721ff33.png">